TheOdinProject/curriculum/nodeJS/final_project/advanced_topics.md

 ### Content Security Policy

 Depending on the app you are building, chances are you might want to limit what kind of resources are allowed on it.
 Content Security Policy (CSP) is a feature that allows you to restrict what resources are loaded on your pages.
-This is important because it prevents a few common vulnerabilities:
+This is important because it can prevent a few common vulnerabilities:

 - **Cross-site scripting (XSS)**: the most common reason why you would want to employ CSP.
 You do not want to allow attackers to freely inject JavaScript into your app and target your clients.
 - **Clickjacking**: attackers could also embed certain HTML elements (such as `<iframe>` to overlay your app UI elements and trick users to click on those elements to perform something destructive.)